Rome in November: Comprehensive Autumn Guide for Travelers

 What events or festivals take place in Rome in November?

-November in Rome features various cultural events, such as art exhibitions, concerts and shows, and religious celebrations.
+November in Rome features various cultural events, such as art exhibitions, concerts and shows in Rome, and religious celebrations.
 You might also enjoy early holiday festivities, with Christmas markets and decorations popping up toward the end of the month.

 Best time to visit Italy